veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

 -   **roundDomains (True/False):** It round the domain for aligned gridlines in the chart.
 By default it is false.
 -   **minRadius (number):** It is a minimum bubble radius provided the chart.
 It is measured in px.
 -   **maxRadius (number):** It is a maximum bubble radius that is fixed to the chart.
 It is measured in px.
--   **[xAxis] (True/False):** This attribute diplays the level for the x-axis.
+-   **[xAxis] (True/False):** This attribute displays the level for the x-axis.
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [xAxis] = 'True' OR [xAxis] = 'False'
     ```
--  **[yAxis] (True/False):** This attribute diplays the level for the y-axis as like x-axis.
+-  **[yAxis] (True/False):** This attribute displays the level for the y-axis as like x-axis.
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [yAxis] = 'True' OR [yAxis] = 'False'
     ```